Step 1: TOOLS NEEDED

 In our website one member is the admin and other members have the maintain role.

-Step 3: LOCAL SETUP
+Step 3: LOCAL SETUP1.
+Github Desktop

 Install Github desktop and sync your account.
 Clone your repository created earlier and open in Vs Code.